 In response to the worsening of the sovereign debt crisis, Mario Draghi declared on July 26, 2012, during a conference in London: "Within our mandate, the ECB is ready to do whatever it takes to preserve the euro.
-And believe me, it will be enough", highlighting financial fragmentation as the main short-term challenge for restoring the transmission of ECB monetary policy.
+And believe me, it will be enough."
+Mario Draghi focused his speech on financial fragmentation as the main short-term challenge for restoring the transmission of ECB monetary policy.
 On August 2, 2012, the ECB announced outright purchases of sovereign debt in secondary bond markets.
 On September 6, 2012, the ECB introduced and announced the key parameters of the OMT program.
 Under the program, the ECB could purchase unlimited amounts of eurozone government bonds with maturities of one to three years, provided that the country the ECB would buy bonds from met key conditions.
-As of the end of 2015, the OMT program had not been activated (i.e., the ECB did not purchase any sovereign bonds under the program), yet the OMT program could be qualified as an unprecedented BOLR measure of the ECB that had a major impact on financial markets as our descriptive statistics in Subsection 3.2 suggest.
+First, the country had to receive financial support from the European Stability Mechanism (ESM).
+The government had to comply with the reform efforts required by the respective ESM program.
+Moreover, the OMT program could only be activated if the country had regained complete access to private lending markets.
+Finally, the country's government bond yields had to be higher than what could be justified by the fundamental economic data.